renehorstmann/Pixelc/doc.md

 ## <a name="S-frames"></a>Frames
 ![img](doc/res4/button_play.png)

 Open the frames toolbar and show the animated preview.

-If not activated, the frames are side by side on the canvas.
+If not activated, the frames are side by side on the canvas:

 ![img](doc/frames_off.png)

 ![img](doc/res2/button_grid.png)
-Click on the [grid](#S-grid) tool, to show the frame grid in the full image
+Click on the [grid](#S-grid) tool, to show the frame grid in the full image:

 ![img](doc/frames_grid.png)